Vk2401/portfolio/README.md

 - [License](#license)
 - [Acknowledgments](#acknowledgments)
 ## Description
-This is a simple portfolio design created using HTML, CSS, and JavaScript to implement a responsive menu toggle feature.
+This is a simple portfolio design created using HTML, CSS, and JavaScript to implement a responsive menu toggle feature, with theme color picker.
 The project is designed to showcase your work and provide a seamless user experience on both desktop and mobile devices.
 ## Demo
 <a target="_blank" href="https://vk2401.github.io/portfolio/">Live Link</a>